PyconUK/2016.pyconuk.org/content/programme.md

 * Gusztav Belteki, *Python in Medicine: ventilator data*
 * Zara Siddique, *Addition - well, that escalated quickly*
 * Chloe Parkes, *Chat bots: What is AI?*
+* Gail Ollis, *Folklore and fantasy in the information age*

 ## Confirmed workshops/tutorials